YildirimMc/pycopter/tutorials/README.md

 #### Plots

 A very useful aspect of the program is the *Plots* section.
-Simply select the desired plot and generate.
+Simply select the desired plot and click generate.

 ## Results Verification

-To be implemented.
+Tutorials include save files and the resulting range plots for 3 test cases.
+Load the save files inside the GUI, and generate the range plots to compare with the provided ones.

+More helicopter tests can be conducted, gathering the input parameters and the outputs from the internet.